alussana/primer4predocs/README.md

 #### Integration with workflow managers

 Workflow managers are essential tools to develop computational projects.
-See how containers seamlessly integrate with both [Snakemake](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#running-jobs-in-containers) and [Nextflow](https://www.nextflow.io/docs/latest/container.html) to achieve reproducibility and portability of your projects
+See how containers seamlessly integrate with both [Snakemake](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#running-jobs-in-containers) and [Nextflow](https://www.nextflow.io/docs/latest/container.html) to achieve reproducibility and portability of your projects.

+See [https://github.com/alussana/nf-project-template](https://github.com/alussana/nf-project-template) for a well-tested project template that you can use to start, grow, share, and publish bioinformatics/data science projects of any size.

 #### Compose and Swarm